ngeiswei/mm2metta/README.md

 ```

 where `METAMATH_SRC` is a MetaMath source file and `METTA_DST` is the
 target file where to write the conversion.
+By default the arguments
+of the inference rules are in reversed order, because it can make
+proof search faster.
+To switch off the reversing, go to mm2metta.py
+and look for the `reverse_argument_order` attribute of `ToMeTTa`.

 ## Lisence